younghwanoh/ep-py/README.md

 ## parser.py
 Front-end parser class module. <b>PatternParser</b> class parses data with row(\n:newline) and col(denoted key).
 The class receives raw text string as an input of the constructor.<br>
 And then, ParseKeyWith and ParseWith methods parses data and special key respectively.
 Special key is used as a identifier when grouping correlated data with <b>tools.py</b>.
+Users must modify this codes to adapt their customized data with helper methods as mentioned.

 ## tools.py
 Some of data manipulation tools are defined in this file.